SciRuby/daru-view/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/daru-view.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Acknowledgments

+This software has been developed by [Shekhar Prasad Rajak](https://github.com/Shekharrajak) as a product in Google Summer of Code 2017 (GSoC2017).
+Visit the [blog posts](http://shekharrajak.github.io/gsoc_2017_posts/) or [mailing list of SciRuby](https://groups.google.com/forum/#!forum/sciruby-dev) to see the progress of this project.

 ## License